Checkpoint Docs

 Detection Metrics

-View detection activity in the Monitor and Analyze tabs:
+View detection activity on the Activity and Analytics screens in the left rail (legacy tab names: Monitor and Analyze):

 • Real-time feed — Live detection events as they happen